gsong/my-first-blog/docs/windows/README.md

     of text.

     1. If the Docker Quickstart Terminal seems to stop with an error message, try simply closing it and running it again.
+If that doesn't work it's possible you'll need to enable something called "Virtualization" on your computer.
+Ask your coach for help!

     1. At several points, you will be prompted to give the Terminal permission to perform various setup tasks the first time you run it.